thomasmueller/bau-lang/README.md

 They can be declared first and implemented later.
 `const` functions are executed at compile time if the arguments are constants.
-`macro` function calls are replaced at compile time with the implementation.
-Types can be passed as parameters or implicitly (internally, this functions are templates).

     fun square(x int) int
         return x * x